klaascuvelier/gulp-copy/README.md

 ### Options

-prefix: integer, defining how many parts of the path (separated by /) should be removed from the original path
+`prefix`: integer, defining how many parts of the path (separated by /) should be removed from the original path

 ## Updates